 Do you remember the smell of gasoline?
 Or the noise from the highway traffic through the city?

-For more than 100 years, gasoline and diesel have fueled cars and other vehicles all over the world, helping people transport goods as well as each other.
+For more than 100 years, gasoline and diesel have fuelled cars and other vehicles all over the world, helping people transport goods as well as each other.
 Today, batteries start to replace car gasoline tanks at an accelerating pace, and the fossil era may end sooner than many people think.
 So where will the knowledge and experience of petroleum fuels be preserved for the future?
 At a museum, of course.

 Visitors are taken on a time travel